Nash County Emergency Medical Services serves a population of 94,970 in Nash County with an annual call volume of approximately 27,000 calls per year.

 In 2003, Nash County was designated as a “Model System” by the North Carolina Office of EMS

-One assistant supervisor and one supervisor on quick response vehicles
+One battalion chief and one district chief on quick response vehicles

 Nash County EMS remains on the cutting edge of technology while operating under an aggressive set of patient care protocols with state-of-the-art equipment such as: